iamshirazi/Elevator-System/README.md

 # Elevator-System

-README File for SYSC3303 Project Iteration 3.
+README File for SYSC3303 Project Iteration 4.
 This project implements an elevator control system simulator using multi-threading.
 The different sub-system threads send information to each through data packets and sockets, the floor and elevator subsystems are clients, and the scheduler is a server.

 In this iteration, we refactored our system to be able to handle multiple requests and multiple elevators.
-We also split our system into three processes.
+As well as added error detection, with corresponding error handling.

 # Instructions For Setting Up Eclipse
 -  Extract the zip file